 Location: 212C Pine Avenue, Anna Maria, FL 34216

 Want to try something different?
 Go to Poppo’s Taqueria to create your own tacos, burritos, bowls, or quesadillas.
-Their carnitas tacos were so flavorful, along with their chips and salsa.
+Their carnitas tacos are so flavorful, and you should definitely try their chips and salsa, too.

-It is a smaller restaurant where you order at the front register but has indoor and outdoor seating.
-You can also take your meal and enjoy it at nearby picnic tables.
+Although it’s a smaller restaurant and you must place your order at the front register, indoor and outdoor seating is available.
+Alternatively, you can take your food to nearby outdoor picnic tables.

 Rod and Reel Pier:

 Location: 875 North Shore Drive, Anna Maria, FL 34216